engineyard/ey-docs/pages/deploy-unix-package.md

-# Add Unix packages to your application
+# Add unix packages to your application

 You can add additional software packages to your application within Engine Yard Cloud.
 Packages are added at the account-level.
 After a package is applied to specific environment, it cannot be removed from that environment.
 (Although, after a package is dissociated from an application, new environments for that application do not have the package.)